Aayushstha1/Water-Jar-management-system/README.md

-📜 Project Overview
+<b>📜 Project Overview<b><br>
 The Water-Jar Management System is a comprehensive web application designed to streamline the management of water jar distribution.
-The system is tailored to facilitate operations for customers, admin, and delivery personnel, ensuring efficient service delivery, order management, and customer satisfaction.
+The system is tailored to facilitate operations for customers, admin, and delivery personnel, ensuring efficient service delivery, order management, and customer satisfaction.<br><br>

 🚀 Features
 Customer Dashboard: